jdhwpgmbca/pcapture/README.md

 - At this point the web service must tie in with a an OpenID-connect authentication server like Keycloak.
 - There is now a rudimentary web-based user interface that allows you to start/stop/download/delete captures.
 - I suggest that you create a settings.xml file in your maven $HOME/.m2 directory to store the ${auth.server.url} property which should point to your keycloak server.
+See below for a sample.
 - I also suggest you create a .env file in the top level project directory.
 - I suggest cloning the PacketCaptureResource class to something like SvPacketCaptureResource, GoosePacketCaptureResource, GsePacketCaptureResource, and changing the @Path annotations on them to keep them all unique.
 You could also customize the startCaptureScript.ps1 to also pass in the capture filter strings as arguments, and have each class use a different capture filter.